ivan-prats/ivan-adonis-blog/README.md

 ## Dev Machine setup

 In order to run this repo on your machine you will need to have installed:

 - node.js v14 or more
 - npm v7 or more

 Once you have that installed, clone the repo, and run:

 1. `npm install` to install dependencies
+2. Create an empty `.env` file in the root directory, and then copy the contents of the `.env.example` file in it.
-2. `npm run dev` to start the dev server on port 3333
+3. `npm run dev` to start the dev server on port 3333